Frequently Asked Questions

 Besides combating click fraud, ClickReport can be used to analyze and monitor your pay-per-click sponsored ad campaigns, including visitor keywords and click-through activity.
 Take control of your pay-per-click campaign with ClickReport!

 Yes, ClickReport will work with a CMS, however ClickReport does not currently sponsor any modules for any CMS.
-We would like to offer some advise.
+We would like to offer some advice.
 When working with a CMS it is best practice to implement changes their way.
 In the case of inserting the ClickReport landing page script, we recommend that you search their support site for a module, or plugin that has been contributed to the community and try it out.
-Do not hack the core code to add your script as this will make upgrades an extremely tricky endeavor.
-When searching for this module, try searching for a module that inserts custom meta tags or code into the header area.

 Absolutely.
 We want you to be certain ClickReport meets your satisfaction before purchasing.
 We offer a 10 Day Free Trial, after which time your membership will begin, unless cancellation is initiated.